 HOW TO GET THERE

-The easiest and most budget-friendly way of getting to Chichen Itza is by colectivo (shared minivan) from Valladolid.
+Colectivo– The most budget-friendly way of getting to Chichen Itza is by colectivo (shared minivan) from Valladolid.
 They leave when full from a little car park on Calle 39 between Calles 44 and 46.
 The first one leaves at about 7 am.
 If you leave then, you’ll get to Chichen Itza as it opens, beating most of the souvenir sellers to their posts.
 The colectivo costs 35 pesos ($2) each way.
 On the way back you can simply hail one down from the car park from where they dropped you off.
 They pass through every 20 minutes or so.
 Note that not all drivers work on a Sunday, therefore there is a reduced service.

 Tour– If you have the funds and prefer the ease of a tour, there are many that can be booked from Cancun, Playa del Carmen or Tulum.
 Tours are great as you really get to know Chichen Itza through the knowledgeable guides on hand to explain the history of the site and the Mayan way of life.
 Just try to book with operators which promise the earliest arrival time.